MetadataConsulting/ModelCataloguePlugin/ELASTICSEARCH.md

 Running `./elasticsearch.sh stop` will stop all required Docker containers and remove the Docker IP in `.docker-ip`  file so the `./run-prod.sh` command will no longer get it automatically and start with default settings.

 ### Removing the Local ElasticSearch Instances
-Run `./elasticsearch.sh stop` to reset all changes in the local ElasticSearch servers.
+Run `./elasticsearch.sh rm` to reset all changes in the local ElasticSearch servers.